uozuAho/open_spiel_playground/zmq_ttt/readme.md

 # todo
 - ttt server: use ttt from openspiel
-  - allow a client to connect as player 0
-  - server creates player 1
   - allow client to make first move
     - client requests legal actions
     - server responds